Furmanus/Arena-RL/features.md

 - light system(partially done, see issues)
 - fire spreading system
 - inventory management and items
-- humanoid monsters with a little bit more complex AI (they are able to pick up, equip and use items, just like player)
+- humanoid monsters with a little bit more complex AI (they are able to pick up, equip and use items, they will flee when hurt)
 - combat system based on D20, with special effects for critical hits and critical misses
 - special critical hits (bleeding, falling on ground, stunning your opponent)

 Things I'm working on right now:

-- implementing flee and panic to monster AI
+- experience and progression system
+- more monsters, animals and items
+- complete level generation (with random monsters and items), monsters will be more difficult as player dives deeper
+- level bigger than screen, camera should follow player
+- optional tile graphics